twse/random-stuff/FontCreator Data Files and Registry Keys.md

-# FontCreator Data Files and Registry Keys
+﻿# FontCreator Data Files and Registry Keys
 This document represents the data files and registry keys in FontCreator.

 ## Notes
 * Complete Composites slows down the first time using in simple and composite glyphs.
 * Glyphs and glyph outlines stored in the clipboard will have either the text "Glyph Contours" or "Glyph Data".
 * If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* If you want to change resources in non-standard resource layout versions, you would have to use Resource Tuner ($) (tested with latest version) or UPX (tested with the DOS version of 2.01 running on a DOS session with Windows XP Pro SP3 - this version is from 2006 and was distributed with FreeDOS) to unpack the executable file which isn't possible as UPX halts with "not packed by UPX".
+* If you want to change resources in non-standard resource layout versions, you would have to use Resource Tuner ($) (tested with latest version) or UPX (tested with the DOS version of 2.01 running on a DOS session with Windows XP Pro SP3 - this version dates from about 2006 and was distributed with FreeDOS) to unpack the executable file which isn't possible as UPX halts with "not packed by UPX".
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The cursor will remain "Busy" when saving fonts while you do other stuff in the background.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * The menu item **Edit: Delete** is not dimmed on startup or when closing other dialogs.
 * The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
+Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Versions from 1.0 through 6.5 only has one icon for the executable file.
 * Versions from 1.0 through 6.5 use Latin-1 as the output encoding.
 Korean users will appreciate in previewtext.dat substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.